mrjohnc/reprapaluextrusionreplacement/README.md

 # reprapaluextrusionreplacement
-Designs for a 3D rpinted replacement of Aluminium extrusion frames on Reprap 3d printers
+Designs for a 3D printed replacement of Aluminium extrusion frames on Reprap 3d printers